An interactive session with Mike Pandey, an avid filmmaker who has taken giant leaps in wildlife and environmental filmmaking.

-It takes immense passion, perseverance, and lots of toil to realize the true calling of life.
-Take the case of Mike Pandey, an award-winning documentary film maker, who found a profound grip on wildlife and environmental subjects.
-He journeyed through England and America, transiting briefly in Bollywood where he did special effects for films such as Razia Sultan.
+It takes immense passion, perseverance, and toil to realise one's true calling.
+Take the case of Mike Pandey, an award-winning documentary filmmaker who found a profound grip on wildlife and environmental subjects.
+He journeyed through England and America, transiting briefly in Bollywood, where he did special effects for films such as Razia Sultan.

-Mike, who is now a veteran, became a film maker and was fascinated by wildlife because of his roots in Kenya.
-He was born and brought up near The Nairobi National Park, which was situated at the back of the Pandey household in Kenya, proved to be a rich source of inspiration for him.
+Mike Pandey, now a veteran, became a filmmaker and was fascinated by wildlife because of his roots in Kenya.
+He was born and brought up near The Nairobi National Park, situated at the back of the Mike Pandey household in Kenya and proved to be a rich source of inspiration for him

 In 1994, he became the first Asian producer/director to win a Wildscreen Panda Award, also known as a Green Oscar, for his film The Last Migration – Wild Elephant Capture in Sarguja.
 Several of his other films, such as Shores of Silence, Broken Wings, and The Timeless Traveler, to name a few, have been directly instrumental in bringing about legislative changes to protect species such as whale sharks, elephants, vultures, and horseshoe crabs.